-“We just asked ourselves how Craig’s statements would play in our human resources department,” said a Fox Spokesman.
+“We just asked ourselves how Craig’s statements would play in our human resources department,” .
 “He couldn’t say those things here.”

 Yes, you can express your private religious beliefs outside the workplace—and not lose your job.
 That’s the contention of leading religious rights attorneys who sued one of the biggest sports media companies in the world, charging the company broke the law by firing a prominent sportscaster for expressing his religious beliefs before he was even hired.